cohenaj194/GitFailGuard/README.md

 **GitFailGuard** is an advanced AI-powered tool designed to streamline your development workflow by automatically reviewing failed GitHub Actions and generating detailed GitHub Issues.
 This enables you to quickly identify and address problems, ensuring a more efficient development process.

 Key Features:
-- **CI/CD Failure Analysis**: GitFailGuard reviews failed GitHub Actions and creates comprehensive GitHub Issues, providing clear insights and actionable steps to resolve issues.
+- **CI/CD Failure AI Analysis**: GitFailGuard reviews failed GitHub Actions and creates comprehensive GitHub Issues, providing clear insights and actionable steps to resolve issues.
-- **Github Issue Question Assistant**: Mention `@GitFailGuard` in any GitHub issue comment, and GitFailGuard will respond to your questions, offering assistance and guidance directly within your repository.
+- **Github Issue AI Question Assistant**: Mention `@GitFailGuard` in any GitHub issue comment, and GitFailGuard will respond to your questions, offering assistance and guidance directly within your repository.
-- **CI/CD Log Analysis in Pull Requests**: GitFailGuard can post logs from failed actions directly into your pull requests, facilitating thorough reviews from [CodeRabbit](https://coderabbit.ai/) with `@coderabbitai` pings and ensuring code quality.
+- **CI/CD Log Analysis in Pull Requests using CodeRabit AI**: GitFailGuard can post logs from failed actions directly into your pull requests, facilitating thorough reviews from [CodeRabbit](https://coderabbit.ai/) with `@coderabbitai` pings and ensuring code quality.

 With GitFailGuard, you can enhance your CI/CD pipeline, improve code review processes, and maintain high standards of code quality effortlessly.